Research Professor, Global Health

 - Costs and Outcomes of HIV Treatment in South Africa

 - Costs and Outcomes of HIV/AIDS Treatment and PMTCT in Zambia

 - Costs and Outcomes of HIV/AIDS Treatment in Kenya

 - Economic and Quality of Life Outcomes for Patients on ART in Kenya

 - Economic Outcomes of HIV/AIDS Treatment in South Africa

-- Economics and Epidemiology of HIV/AIDS Care and Treatment (South Africa Associate Award)
+- Economics and Epidemiology of HIV/AIDS, Tuberculosis, and Non-Communicable Diseases in Africa

 - Factors Influencing Enrollment in Treatment for HIV/AIDS in Zambia